Bayes Artists

 Jack Bayes here!

-I hope you find this web site of interest.
+I hope you found this web site of interest.
 I am always open to suggestions as to how to improve these pages.
 You may have information to add, or to clarify that given on the site.
 Also, I hate to admit it, there may well be errors!
 Whatever the case, please let me know.

 Please note my new E Mail address, which is: